Baptists

 931

-The Reverend Sanderson is a 52-year-old black man, a long-time resident of the Parkland area.
+The Reverend Sanderson is a 52-year-old Black man, a long-time resident of the Parkland area.
 He discusses his life, the desegregated Armed Forces during World War II, and his struggles to achieve training as a mechanic after the war.
 He also discusses the Parkland area and the changes he has seen in the area over the years.
-He became a minister in the mid-1960s of Centennial Baptist Church of Louisville.
+He became a minister in the mid-1960s at Centennial Baptist Church of Louisville.